Program optimization: Algorithms and data structures

 Given an overall design, a good choice of efficient algorithms and data structures, and efficient implementation of these algorithms and data structures comes next.
 After design, the choice of algorithms and data structures affects efficiency more than any other aspect of the program.
 Generally data structures are more difficult to change than algorithms, as a data structure assumption and its performance assumptions are used throughout the program, though this can be minimized by the use of abstract data types in function definitions, and keeping the concrete data structure definitions restricted to a few places.
+Changes in data structures mapped to a database may require schema migration and other complex software or infrastructure changes.

 For algorithms, this primarily consists of ensuring that algorithms are constant O(1), logarithmic O(log n), linear O(n), or in some cases log-linear O(n log n) in the input (both in space and time).
 Algorithms with quadratic complexity O(n2) fail to scale, and even linear algorithms cause problems if repeatedly called, and are typically replaced with constant or logarithmic if possible.

 Beyond asymptotic order of growth, the constant factors matter: an asymptotically slower algorithm may be faster or smaller (because simpler) than an asymptotically faster algorithm when they are both faced with small input, which may be the case that occurs in reality.
 Often a hybrid algorithm will provide the best performance, due to this tradeoff changing with size.

 A general technique to improve performance is to avoid work.
 A good example is the use of a fast path for common cases, improving performance by avoiding unnecessary work.
 For example, using a simple text layout algorithm for Latin text, only switching to a complex layout algorithm for complex scripts, such as Devanagari.
 Another important technique is caching, particularly memoization, which avoids redundant computations.
 Because of the importance of caching, there are often many levels of caching in a system, which can cause problems from memory use, and correctness issues from stale caches.